YalmanchiliTejas/agentTrail/README.md

 - **Framework-agnostic SDK** – plug into any LLM / agent stack (OpenAI, Gemini, your own code) using a small Python SDK.
 - **SQL-backed durability** – store runs and tool calls in Postgres or MySQL with a simple schema.

-Agenttrail is designed for “production-style” agent workflows in domains like fintech, healthcare, and operations, where you care about not double-charging users, not sending emails twice, and being able to debug and audit what an agent actually did.
+AgentRelay is designed for “production-style” agent workflows in domains like fintech, healthcare, and operations, where you care about not double-charging users, not sending emails twice, and being able to debug and audit what an agent actually did.

 ---